raulfraile/distill/README.md

 ## Command line tool

-If you are looking a command line tool to extract compressed files check out [distill-cli](https://github.com/raulfraile/distill-cli), which uses this library:
+If you are looking for a command line tool to extract compressed files check out [distill-cli](https://github.com/raulfraile/distill-cli), which uses this library:

 ```
 $ distill-cli extract archive.tar.gz path/